DilanjanDK7/Inhibitory_Control_Phi/README.md

-# CrotonePhi: Integrated Information Analysis Pipeline
+# Integrated Information Analysis Pipeline

 A comprehensive Python pipeline for analyzing integrated information (Phi) in brain network data using the PyPhi framework.
 This tool is designed for processing time-frequency data from brain regions and computing integrated information measures across different analysis modes.